 - a web browser (Firefox is recommended).
-This must accept cookies and have JavaScript enabled; - a CD/DVD-ROM drive (some non-DEM modules only); - screen resolution of 1024 x 768 or greater; - sufficient internet bandwidth to enable downloading of essential learning materials that are up to approximately 50MB in size.
+This must accept cookies and have JavaScript enabled; - screen resolution of 1024 x 768 or greater; - sufficient internet bandwidth to enable downloading of essential learning materials that are up to approximately 50MB in size.